awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 ------
 #### [ Ubuntu 18\.x ]

 For Ubuntu 18\.x, the default desktop environment is Gnome3 and the default desktop manager is GDM3\.
-With Ubuntu 18\.x, GDM3 is currently not supported with NICE DCV console sessions\.
+With Ubuntu 18\.x, GDM3 isn't currently supported with NICE DCV console sessions\.
 For this reason, we recommend that you use the LightDM desktop manager if you plan to work with NICE DCV console sessions\.

 **To install and configure the desktop environment and desktop manager on Ubuntu 18\.x**